-The colon (also called the large intestine or large bowel) is a muscular tube that forms the last part of the digestive tract.
+The colon, also called the large intestine or large bowel, is a muscular tube that forms the last part of the digestive tract.
 It absorbs water and stores food waste.
-The colon is about 4 to 6 feet long.
-The rectum is the last 6 inches of the colon.
-The colon and rectum have a smooth lining composed of millions of cells.
-Changes in these cells can lead to growths in the colon that can become cancerous and should be removed.
+The colon is about 4-6 feet long.
+When cancer forms in the colon, it is called colon cancer.

 The last six inches of your colon is called the rectum; cancer of the rectum is called rectal cancer.
 When talking about colon and rectal cancer together, it is called colorectal cancer.

 The colon and rectum have a lining composed of millions of cells.
 When these cells go through abnormal changes, colon polyps can develop.
 If left untreated for 5-10 years, these colon polyps can turn into cancer.

 Colorectal cancer can cause symptoms including:

 If you are having symptoms of colorectal cancer, it is important that you let your doctor know right away.
 Your doctor may order a colonoscopy or other tests to find the cause of your symptoms.
 Although colorectal cancer is usually quite serious by the time the symptoms are noticeable, these symptoms also can point to other less-serious conditions, such as hemorrhoids or anal fissures.